Connect with the Countryside

 What happens next?

-If you would like your school to take part in ‘Connect with the Countryside’, please request a booking form from Jan Townsend, Education Development Executive at email@example.com
+If you would like your school to take part in ‘Connect with the Countryside’, which will be held within term time in July at the South of England Showground, please request a booking form from Jan Townsend, Education Development Officer at email@example.com

 Please note: places are limited, so please book early to avoid disappointment.

-Once we have confirmed your booking, we will invite you to a Teachers’ Briefing at the South of England Showground.
+Once we have confirmed your booking, we will invite you to a Teachers’ Briefing on Wednesday 13th May 2020 at 4.30pm at the South of England Showground.
 This is an opportunity for you to find out more about the event, plan your visit, book sessions and ask any questions.
 Health and Safety information will be provided and the session will finish with a tour of the Showground site so that you can carry out a risk assessment.